-Tennessee officials were not involved in making those surveys because there was no State of Tenneesee until 1796, when the western part of North Carolina became a new state.
-Tennessee officials shaped the Virginia-Tennessee border, starting in 1802, through lawsuits and political compromises created the notches and zig-zags in the boundary.
+Tennessee officials were not involved in making the first boundary surveys because there was no State of Tennessee until 1796, when the western part of North Carolina became a new state.
+Tennessee officials had their greatest impact on the Virginia-Tennessee border in 1802, and then later lawsuits and political compromises created the notches and zig-zags in the boundary.